Table of Contents

 How to Get to Cancun and Tulum

 The best beaches in Riviera Maya are a flight away thanks to Cancun Airport.
 The airport has an international terminal that welcomes flights from all over the world including Europe and North America.
 The airport serves Cancun and Tulum, especially since the former does not have an airport of its own.
 Mexico airport offers several flights per day to Cancun as well.
 It takes around 2 hours to reach Cancun by plane from the capital.
+You can find several cheap flights to Mexico with these top flight search engines.

 The travel distance from Tulum to Cancun is approximately 80 miles.
 Cancun Airport provides transportation to Tulum in the form of small buses that can accommodate up to 10 passengers.
 The buses drop passengers off at their respective hotels.
 Booking these buses in advance is highly recommended, especially during peak season.